miketerpak/needs-params/README.md

 and format the value.
 Appending `[]` to the *type string* creates an array value, and placing a number within the brackets requires all submitted arrays to be of the given size (i.e. `coordinates: 'float[2]')

-Scheme values can also be a custom mutator function, which must take a single parameter (the parameter being passed in) and must return undefined if the value is unvalid, or the mutated value.

 The following are a list of the valid *type strings*:
 * `int` `integer`                   - Whole number (takes floor if not whole)
 * `bool` `boolean`                  - Boolean, acceptable values include `t`, `true`, `1` and `f`, `false`, `0`, `-1`